-Example 2.13 Transcriptional regulation
+Example 3.15 Transcriptional regulation

 Transcription is the process by which messenger RNA (mRNA) is generated from a segment of DNA.
-The promoter region of a gene allows transcription to be controlled by the presence of other proteins, which bind to the promoter region and either repress or activate RNA polymerase, the enzyme that produces an mRNA transcript from DNA.
+The promoter region of a gene allows transcription to be controlled by the presence of other proteins, called transcription factors, which bind to the promoter region and either repress or activate RNA polymerase, the enzyme that produces an mRNA transcript from DNA.
 The mRNA is then translated into a protein according to its nucleotide sequence.
-This process is illustrated in Figure 2.22.
+This process is illustrated in Figure 3.23.

 A simple model of the transcriptional regulation process is through the use of a Hill function [dJ02, Mur04].
 Consider the regulation of a protein A with a concentration given by p_a and a corresponding mRNA concentration m_a .
 Let B be a second protein with concentration p_b that represses the production of protein A through transcriptional regulation.
-The resulting dynamics of p_a and m_a can be written as
+The resulting dynamics of p_a and m_a can be written as where $\alpha{ab} + \alpha{a0}$ is the unregulated transcription rate, γ_a represents the rate of degradation of mRNA, α{ab} , k{ab} and n{ab} are parameters that describe how B represses A, β_a represents the rate of production of the protein from its corresponding mRNA and δ_a represents the rate of degradation of the protein A. The parameter α{a0} describes the "leakiness" of the promoter, and n{ab} is called the Hill coefficient and relates to the cooperativity of the promoter.